Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Promote cost-effective, transparent access to U.S. and non-U.S. markets.

-Continue efforts on Capitol Hill to inform Members and Member offices of our regulatory positions with respect to possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
-As for possible legislative initiatives, efforts from the previous Congress not completed or new legislative ideas from the current Congress could include:
+Continue to inform Members and Member offices of our regulatory positions with respect to possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
+Possible legislative initiatives could include:

 CFTC Reauthorization (House and Senate).